suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 - Ephemeral-Static (ES) Diffie-Hellman (DH), and
 - AES Key Wrap (AES-KW) using a pre-shared key-encryption key (KEK).

+OPEN ISSUE: Should KEM algorithms also be supported?

 These choices reduce the number of possible key establishment options and thereby help increase interoperability between different SUIT manifest parser implementations.

 While the original motivating use case of this document was firmware encryption, SUIT manifests may require payloads other than firmware images to experience confidentiality protection, such as
-- software (other than firmware),
+- software packages,
 - personalization data,
-- configuration data,
+- configuration data, and
-- machine learning models, etc.
+- machine learning models.

 Hence, the term payload is used to generically refer to those objects that may be subject to encryption.